Adeel135/My_cv-/README.md

 # My_cv-
-ysing this create your cv in easy way
+using this create your cv in easy way